You are here: Home > Support > Knowledge Base > Changing Feeder ID Formats

 4. Press the Exit button to close the dialog box.

-5. Run the Update command.
+5. Run the Update One-Line Diagram command.

 1. After you have changed the feeder ID format, run the Project Feeder ID Schedule command.